How long after death is a funeral in the UK?

 An Intimate Funeral allows a small group of family and friends to spend a short time in the crematorium chapel, to say goodbye and reflect as they wish.
 The attendees will be welcomed into the chapel by a chapel attendant.
 You will also be able to play a piece of music of your choice.

 This type of funeral is ideal for those with a small family, or whose wider network of family and friends would be unable to attend a funeral with only a couple of weeks’ notice.

 An Intimate Funeral can take place at 9am, Tuesday to Friday.
-Our telephone-based funeral arrangers will help you to organise the date of the funeral at our preferred crematorium nearest to the place of rest.
+Our telephone-based funeral arrangers will help you to organise the date of the funeral at a CMG crematorium local to the place of rest.

-An Attended Funeral can take place at any available time on a Monday to Friday, at our preferred crematoria local to the place of rest.
+A Family Led Funeral can take place at any available time on a Monday to Friday, at a CMG crematorium local to the place of rest.
 Our team of funeral arrangers will be able to assist with booking the time and date of your loved one’s cremation.

 We know organising a funeral is something most people will be unfamiliar with, so all it takes is one phone call to start the process.
 A dedicated Simplicity Account Manager will be on hand throughout the entire arrangement process.